fatbeardandscars/hologram_sim7000_TCPIP/README.md

 # hologram_sim7000_TCPIP
-Send a messages to Hologram Cloud with auto AT commands with sim7000 breakout and Arduino.
+Send a messages to Hologram Cloud with auto AT commands with sim7000a/e/c breakout (sold on amazon or aliexpress) and Arduino.
+Make sure you get the correct breakout for your region sim7000a - americas sim7000e - euro sim7000c - asia

+ I have been able to power the breakout with just the 5v arduino pin.

 There is a sim800 library for Hologram, however most of the at commands and proceedures are different for the sim7000.
 For example...